AMP-SCZ/coding-test/bioinform-test.md

   </details>

 *Upload*
-* Push the two csvs back to dropbox using their API.
+* Push the two csvs back to Dropbox using their API.

 ### Task 2